 Back on September 29, 2002, history was made.
 What was originally expected to be a potential high-powered NFC shootout against the Minnesota Vikings quickly became a game of desperation.
 Both teams were winless and needed a spark to get the season back on track.
 Then, Alexander delivered.

 With over 65,000 fans in attendance at Seahawks Stadium, Alexander bullied his way to five touchdowns, including four rushing touchdowns and one receiving, in the first half alone.
-The five scores and 30 points in a half remains an NFL record to this day.
+Alexander's five scores and 30 points in one single half remain an NFL record to this day.
 So let's take a look back at an insane piece of NFL History.

 Shaun Alexander's 5 Touchdown Half